wingbotai/docs/docs/buildingABot/Vojtovy dokumentace/Breadcrumbs/Breadcrumbs.md

 Breadcrumb is a snippet that allows you to send user back to a certain point in conversation that he must not start the chatbot flow from the beginning.

 This is suitable technique for example in the situation when user is in the middle of the conversation, forgets about the chatbot and you remind yourself with a notification.
 If you use breadcrumbs snippet, user could start again on the very same point where he left off the conversation.
+Haha

 **How to insert a breadcrumb**